Well, this book gave me a book hangover, and I loved that! I got really connected to the characters and by the end, I was like…

 Overall, this was an enjoyable read with a good story.
 There is clearly a set up to a second book, and I believe it will be a good series!

-To Read or Not To Read: If you enjoy dystopian novels with that sci-fi element built in, this is a good read for you!
+If you enjoy dystopian novels with that sci-fi element built in, A Touch of Death this is a good read for you!

 Years and years into the future, the last remaining pieces of humanity live in the Kingdom of Cutta.
 Divided into two sections, this Kingdom has a place for the wealthy and elite, and also a place for everyone else.